haywang/portfolio/README.md

 - [x] chatbot use new designer similar to ChatGPT
 - [ ] Figma to Code
 - [ ] upwork profile bold tool
+- [ ] not show previous system prompt when edit system prompt